lionelbuh/touchconnectpro/replit.md

 -- Add invitees columns to meetings table
 ALTER TABLE meetings ADD COLUMN IF NOT EXISTS invitees TEXT[] DEFAULT '{}';
 ALTER TABLE meetings ADD COLUMN IF NOT EXISTS invitee_type TEXT;

+-- Add data column to investor_applications if not exists ALTER TABLE investor_applications ADD COLUMN IF NOT EXISTS data JSONB DEFAULT '{}'::jsonb;
 ```